amashry/CV-ML-Projects/README.md

 The final project focuses on implementing visual odometry to reconstruct the 3D trajectory of a camera mounted on a vehicle.
 The project employs various computer vision techniques, such as keypoint detection, fundamental and essential matrix estimation, and decomposition into translation and rotation parameters.
 Two distinct approaches are implemented: one that leverages built-in functions provided by OpenCV and a custom approach.
 The final product is a 3D plot visualizing the trajectory of the camera.

 This repository showcases a wide range of image processing, computer vision, and machine learning techniques, making it a comprehensive overview of these fascinating domains.
 The implementation details, results, and lessons learned in each assignment and project will provide insights into these areas of study.

+## TODO's
+1. Add images to the hws that don't have images to describe
+2. Add images to the project readme
+3. Add images to the main readme to visualize different hws and show results of each one.